femiliani/femiliani.github.io/_posts/2022-04-08-CloningForAll_1_Gibson.md

 </p>
 The 15 seconds of grace period between the imaging and jumping back to denaturing (98C) gives you a chance to skip out of the cycling (most biorad PCR machines allow this).

 We designed the Tms to be 72C.
-So there's no thinking about Tms to do.
+So there's no need to think much about Tms.

 The elongation time is also relatively simple:
 * 1min for <1kb then add 1min per kb.
 * If you go above 8kb in min = (kb+2min) e.g. 8kb is 10min.